apache/carbondata/docs/mv-guide.md

 ## Querying data

  Queries are to be made on fact table.
-While doing query planning, internally CarbonData will check materialized views which associated the fact table, and do query plan transformation accordingly.
+While doing query planning, internally CarbonData will check for the materialized views which are associated with the fact table, and do query plan transformation accordingly.

  User can verify whether a query can leverage materialized view or not by executing `EXPLAIN` command, which will show the transformed logical plan, and thus user can check whether materialized view